deanhiller/webpieces/README.md

 * FrontendServer - timeout incoming server connection if client sends no data in X seconds
 * FrontendServer - timeout server connection if time between data is more than X seconds...make sure is more than http2 timeout window that is sent back in frontend server.  ie. implement Keep-Alive: timeout=15, max=100
 * verify keep alive timeout we chose with wireshark trace of google.com or some website
+* verify connection automatically closed if could not parse http request(ie. if that fails)
 * Integration test SoTimeout and setKeepAlive on two computers
 * xxxx - make sure we close the connection on a write failure or read failure
 * httpparser - limit the payload size of an http request (if it has header after header after head, we should close the connection)